 In 2011, Cassandra started having several cases of pneumonia which led to a diagnosis of hypersensitive pneumonitis.
-Even though the doctors aren’t 100% sure of what Cassandra had, they referred to it as Acquired Central Hyperventilation Syndrome.
+Even though the doctors were not 100% sure of what Cassandra had, they referred to it as Acquired Central Hypoventilation Syndrome.

-On how the pacer has changed her life, Cassandra says, “My sleeping quality is very improved and I don´t wake up with a headache every morning.
-I feel that my diaphragm has become stronger and this makes activities easier, and that my endurance is much higher now than before the pacer.”
+On how the Avery pacer has changed her life, Cassandra stated, “My sleeping quality is very improved and I don´t wake up with a headache every morning.
+I feel that my diaphragm has become stronger and this makes activities easier, and that my endurance is much higher now than before the [Avery] pacer.”

-Cassandra is a 4th year medical student and when she is not studying or doing research for a class, she likes to hang out with friends and travel to new places.
+Cassandra attended medical school and went on to become a doctor.
+For fun, she likes to hang out with friends and travel to new places.